samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You have Resistance to Bludgeoning, Piercing, and Slashing damage while you wear this armor.

 ***Metal Shell.*** You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to give yourself Immunity to Bludgeoning, Piercing, and Slashing damage for 10 minutes or until you are no longer wearing the armor.
-Once this property is used, it can’t be used again until the next dawn.
+Once this property is used, it can't be used again until the next dawn.

 ### [Armor of Resistance](/magic-items/5371-armor-of-resistance)